remake/remake-docs/site-src/interactive-demos.md

 - Data is saved locally and is persistent, so it feels like a real app
 - Use it to learn all of Remake's syntax and features!

-Here are the two demos!

-*You can edit and play around with the code entirely in the browser!*

 ### Todo app

+You can edit and play around with the code entirely in the browser

 <p class="codepen" data-height="470" data-theme-id="39612" data-default-tab="html,result" data-user="panphora" data-slug-hash="rNMVYZz" data-editable="true" style="height: 470px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Todo App (Remake Demo)">
   <span>See the Pen <a href="https://codepen.io/panphora/pen/rNMVYZz">